Kid influencer: California Child Protection Bill (Coogan Act)

-The California Child Protection Bill more commonly referred to as the Coogan Act, is a bill that requires that all money earned by children in the entertainment industry is their own.
+The California Child Protection Bill, more commonly referred to as the Coogan Act, is a bill that requires that all money earned by children in the entertainment industry is their own.
 Their parents do not have control over the money.
 15% of the money earned is placed in a Coogan Account which is a trust account made for the child's earnings.
 There has been a push for this bill to be reviewed to include protection for child influencers, and in September 2024, a law was passed in California that extends the Coogan Act legislation to child influencers.
 It requires that parents put a percentage of money made from online monetized content in a trust to be accessed by the child when they become an adult.
 Other states, such as New York, Louisiana, and New Mexico, also enforce the Coogan Act.
 However, not all of these states extend this to protect kid influencers.

 Other US state laws protecting kid influencers

 Two other U.S. states have passed laws regulating the revenues made by child influencers.
 Each of these have their own provisions that are similar to Coogan Act protections but not identical.
-A law in Illinois that went into effect July 2024 requires that children age 16 and under be compensated for online content if they are in at least 30% of the content shared in a 30 day period.
+A law in Illinois that went into effect July 2024 requires that children aged 16 and under be compensated for online content if they are in at least 30% of the content shared in a 30-day period.
 This law places responsibility on the parent or adult making the videos featuring a child to create a trust for the child's funds for them to access as an adult, and gives the child an avenue for legal action if a trust is not set aside for them.
 Another law was passed in Minnesota that goes into effect July 1, 2025 and requires that minors receive compensation for appearances in online content.
 It states that kids under the age of 14 receive 100% of the proceeds from that content, and also requires that content of a minor be deleted if or when the child makes the request.

 France

 France is the only country protecting child influencers by law.
 Bruno Studer, who is a French politician, has a bill that is in effect in France called the Studer Bill.
 This bill requires parents of child influencers to "apply for authorization before their child is allowed to appear in any monetized content and that money will be locked away in an account."
-This bill is a protective measure to ensure that children influencers will be properly compensated for the work they do.
+This bill is a protective measure to ensure that child influencers will be properly compensated for the work they do.

+The Studer Bill also outlines how parents must register monetized content through a formal authorization process.
+A percentage of the income generated by the child is transferred into a protected savings account, which cannot be accessed until the child reaches adulthood.
+Enforcement is carried out through France’s labor authorities, who may issue financial penalties or require content removal if parents fail to comply with the registration process.